 Re-boarding employees safely and sustainably

-To account for the bespoke needs of employees, the FMA app provides flexibility.
+To account for the bespoke needs of employees, Ask James provides flexibility.
 Facility Managers can appoint particular workspaces to a group of users or a department, so only they can reserve it.

 You might also find some people need to come to the office very rarely, opening up spots to others who need spots more regularly.
 End users can therefore make workspace reservations only as and when they need to - including last minute or recurrent reservations.